 It is possible to start a small insulation installation business out of your home if you have a large shed or garage to store the spray rig and any materials.
 As your business grows, you may need to rent a larger space to safely store vehicles, materials, and equipment.
 Exact rental costs will depend on the business’ square foot size, location, and amenities.

-You will need to set aside a budget to cover initial as well as ongoing marketing for your insulation installation business.
-Starting out, going door-to-door to older houses in neighborhoods is a cost-effective way to start marketing (be sure to check if your town requires a solicitation license first).
+A cost-effective way to get your name out when first starting your business is going door-to-door to older houses in neighborhoods (be sure to check if your town requires a solicitation license first).
 Wearing a nice shirt with your business logo and slacks will provide a better first impression than walking up to a house in dirty clothing.
 Be sure to bring plenty of professionally designed business cards and flyers as well.
 As you gain new customers, a referral program can also be beneficial – incentivize past clients to refer new customers to your business.

 You can start your spray foam insulation business very small and be a one-person operation.
-However, due to the labor-intensive work, most insulation installation businesses have a few employees; this is particularly true for businesses servicing larger properties and commercial entities.
-Think about specific skills you need to hire to compliment your staff and thus extend your business’s services.
+However, due to the labor-intensive work, most insulation installation businesses will have a few employees; this is particularly true for businesses servicing larger properties and commercial entities.
+Think about specific skills you need to hire to complement your staff and thus extend your business’s services.